realthunder/asm3-wiki/Expression-and-Spreadsheet.md

 * `collections`
 * `FreeCAD` (i.e. the `App` module)
 * `FreeCADGui` (i.e. the `Gui` module.
 However, `Gui.docommand()` is blocked)
+* `Base` (FreeCAD built-in `Base` module)
+* `Units` (FreeCAD built-in module)
+* `__FreeCADConsole__` (FreeCAD built-in `Console` module)
+* `Selection` (FreeCAD built-in module)
+* `Sketcher` (FreeCAD built-in module)
+* `Spreadsheet` (FreeCAD built-in module)
-* `Part`
+* `Part` (FreeCAD built-in module)
+* `PartDesign` (FreeCAD built-in module)
-* `CadQuery` (A bundled and modified version of [CadQuery](https://github.com/dcowden/cadquery))
+* `freecad.fc_cadquery` (A bundled and modified version of [CadQuery](https://github.com/dcowden/cadquery))

-User can manually white list modules by adding a boolean parameter under `BaseApp/Preferences/Expression/PyModules` with the absolute module reference as the parameter name, as shown below.
+User can manually white (and black) list modules by adding a boolean parameter under `BaseApp/Preferences/Expression/PyModules` with the absolute module reference as the parameter name, as shown below.
 And because of its special purpose, this parameter group is protected against writing using expressions.

+**Update:** In early releases, the white/black list only applies to direct module import using the `import_py` statement.
+There is no restriction calling any method of an existing object.
+With the current release (2020.11.24), the list is enforced before invoking any callable.
+A white or black (when the boolean parameter is set to False) listed entry applies to the given module and any of its sub modules.
+That also implies to creating instance of module classes, as the class is a type of callable object.
+Note that attribute read and write access is not restricted.

 [[images/module-whitelist.png]]